 French Studies at Rice is a truly global program.
 French is spoken not only in France and across large parts of Europe, but also in Canada, the Caribbean and many parts of Africa — from Martinique to Algeria, Morocco, Senegal to Madagascar and Mauritius.
-French Studies at Rice is devoted to the artistic, intellectual and cultural history not just of France, but also many other French-speaking cultures.
+French Studies at Rice is devoted to the artistic, intellectual and cultural history not just of France, but also of many other French-speaking cultures.

 The approach of the French Studies Program is interdisciplinary and global.
 We mobilize literary and cultural studies, history, political economy, philosophy, the study of women and gender, and the visual arts.
 Our courses cover a broad range of subjects: from the medieval period to the nineteenth century, World War II, colonialism and the postcolonial period to contemporary cinema.
 In all our courses, French language acquisition is an integral component.

 Our faculty value broad conversation with our humanist colleagues and the collaborations made possible in a larger department like Modern and Classical Literatures and Cultures.
 In this same spirit, we work hard to encourage our students to enrich their studies through independent research and writing and through studying abroad.